instructure/canvas-lms/doc/api/outcomes_csv.md

 contains an outcome or group.
 This value cannot contain spaces.
 <br />
 If outcomes have been exported from an account with no vendor_guid values set, canvas will auto-assign vendor_guid values from internal identifiers.
+These ids will have the prefix "canvas_outcome:" and "canvas_outcome_group:" for outcomes and groups respectively.
 We recommend that you *do not* change these values once they have been assigned.
-If you want to set your own vendor_guid values, you should do that using the Canvas API prior to exporting outcomes from an account.
+If you want to set your own vendor_guid values for existing outcomes, you should do that using the Canvas API prior to exporting outcomes from an account.
+In addition, these prefixes are reserved; newly created outcomes and groups may not have vendor_guid fields with these prefixes.
 </td>
 </tr>
 <tr>